syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-To customize the tooltip display based on the user requirements.
+To customize the tooltip display based on your requirements.

 #### Example